bonsai-rx/machinelearning/docs/articles/LinearDynamicalSystems/lds-getting-started.md

 # Getting Started

-Depending on your operating system, follow the [activating environments in Windows](#activating-environments---windows) or [activating environments in Linux](#activating-environments---linux) instructions below.
+This guide shows you how to use the environments created in the previous installation steps to run the package.
+Depending on your operating system, follow the [activating environments in Windows](#activating-environments---windows) or [activating environments in Linux](#activating-environments---linux) instructions below. *Note* these environments are not configured to run the example workflows.
+To run the examples, you must install the necessary packages or follow the [Examples](../../../examples/README.md) getting started guide to bootstrap the environments directly from the repo provided.

 ### Activating environments - Windows